OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/notes-tei-markup.md

 date: 2015-08-27
 ---

+# Issues to be solved
+## Serialised articles

+While the technical linking by means of attributes is simple, how should the human-readible information contained in the print copies be encoded?

+## Typographic marks

+Early-twentieth century periodicals contain a lot of typographic markers indicating foreign words, technical terms, proper names, and the end of a section.

 # Gaps in the transcription

 Gaps in the transcription as copied from shamela are marked as `<gap resp="#org_MS" unit="pages" quantity="1"/>`